C-h-a-r/pikz-wiki-test/file.md

 [Tab title="Create"]

-1. Create a License
+1. **Create a License**
-   To create a new license, use the /licensecreate command.
+   To create a new license, use the `/licensecreate` command.
 This will initiate the license creation process and prompt you to choose the product you want the license for.

-2. View All Licenses
+2. **View All Licenses**
-   To view a list of all your active licenses, use the /ownerlicense command.
+   To view a list of all your active licenses, use the `/ownerlicense` command.
 This will show you a dropdown of your licenses, and you can select one to view its details.

 [/Tab]

 [Tab title="Setup"]

-1. Edit IP Addresses
+1. **Edit IP Addresses**
-   To modify IP addresses, use the Delete IP button in the license editor to remove any IPs that you no longer want authorized.
+   To modify IP addresses, use the "Delete IP" button in the license editor to remove any IPs that you no longer want authorized.

-2. Add IP Addresses
+2. **Add IP Addresses**
-   You can add authorized numerical IP addresses to your license by using the Add IP option in the license editor.
+   You can add authorized numerical IP addresses to your license by using the "Add IP" option in the license editor.
 This will allow specific devices to connect.

-3. Delete License
+3. **Delete License**
-   If you no longer need a license, you can delete it at any time using the Delete License button in the license editor.
+   If you no longer need a license, you can delete it at any time using the "Delete License" button in the license editor.

 [/Tab]

 [/Tabs]